Have you ever wanted to photograph an abandoned theater?

 One of the most common questions I get about my work is “Can I come with you?”
-So, I reached out to some theater owners and finally the answer to the question is “Yes, you can.”
-I have co-hosted some workshops in the past and through those we raised over $10,000 to help with maintenance and other expenses.
-However, these are solo workshops, which means that more money will be going to the owners to help the theaters.
-While the money from these workshops will never be enough to save a theater, but every little bit helps.
+So, I reached out to some theater owners, and finally the answer to the question is “Yes, you can.”
+I have co-hosted some workshops in the past, and through those we raised over $10,000 to help with maintenance and other expenses.
+However, these are solo workshops, which means more money will be going to the owners to help the theaters.
+While the money from these workshops will never be enough to save a theater, every little helps.

-There are three workshops planned so far.
+Here are the workshops planned so far.
 I’ll be adding more dates and locations throughout the year.
 I hope to see some of you at one of these fantastic spaces.

 Everett Square Theatre